eemonn/DishProject/i2_worksheet.md

 ## Iteration 1 Feedback fixes
 ---

 [Issue 1](https://code.cs.umanitoba.ca/winter-2022-a02/group-4/dish-project/-/issues/56) was about having Android specific annotation (import androidx.annotation.NonNull;) in Ingredient and Recipe classes.It was a code smell because it was increasing coupling.
-We have removed the annotation from both of the class.
+We have removed the annotation from both of the classes.

 [Issue 2](https://code.cs.umanitoba.ca/winter-2022-a02/group-4/dish-project/-/issues/55) was about not storing a result in a variable which was later called multiple times in a loop.
 For instances, In the ShowRecipe class “recipe.getIngredientArrayList().get(i)” was called multiple times in a loop which instead could have been stored in a variable.
 We have refactored the code and stored it in a variable instead of calling "getIngredientArrayList().get(i)"  each time.